Peter Capaldi: 2005–2012: Rise to fame and accolades

 The role of Tucker was met with acclaim and won Capaldi several awards.
 From 2006 thorough 2010 he was nominated various times at both the BAFTA TV Awards and Royal Television Society Awards for Best Comedy Actor.
 He won the 2010 BAFTA TV Award for Male Performance in a Comedy Role.
 He also won the 2010 and 2012 British Comedy Award for Best TV Comedy Actor.

 Other major roles during these years included: Dr Pete in the Scottish crime-drama series The Field of Blood in 2011, for which he received a BAFTA Scotland nomination in the TV actor category, though he was beaten by his co-star Jayd Johnson; and Randall Brown on the BBC Two drama The Hour in 2012, receiving a BAFTA nomination for the role.

 Minor roles on television included Sid's dad Mark Jenkins in the E4 teen comedy drama series Skins in 2007, though his character was killed off in the second series; King Charles I in the historical fiction The Devil's Whore in 2008, and Balthazar in the drama series The Nativity, based on the Nativity of Jesus in 2010.
 He also only held minor roles in films and stage-acting during this time: priests in the horror film Wild Country and comedy film The Best Man, both in 2005, and a small role as therapist Peter VanGellis in the comedy film Big Fat Gypsy Gangster in 2011, written by and starring his Getting On co-star Ricky Grover, the absurdist play Absurdia in 2007 in the Donmar Warehouse; and Professor Marcus in The Ladykillers at the Liverpool Playhouse and Gielgud Theatre in London in 2011.

 Capaldi wrote and presented A Portrait of Scotland, a documentary detailing 500 years' history of Scottish portrait painting in 2009; and in 2012, Capaldi and Tony Roche co-wrote, directed and performed in The Cricklewood Greats, a mockumentary about a fictitious film studio, which tracks real developments and trends throughout the history of British cinema.
-Capaldi voiced various roles during this period, all on BBC Radio 4, with the major roles including Alistair in the 2005–2006 situational comedy Baggage, the Armourer in an adaption of Dr. No in 2008, and one of the presenter Jim Tweedledee in the 2009–2010 satirical comedy The News at Bedtime.
+Capaldi voiced various roles during this period, all on BBC Radio 4, with the major roles including Alistair in the 2005–2006 situational comedy Baggage, the Armourer in an adaptation of Dr. No in 2008, and one of the presenter Jim Tweedledee in the 2009–2010 satirical comedy The News at Bedtime.